How we moved to Italy

 Real Estate is not taxed if it is your prima casa (i.e. you live there as your primary house) AND you have Residency.
 So we pay no property taxes.
 Otherwise, it is taxed (IMU) but at a much lower rate than in the US.

-There is no MLS in Italy.
+There is a tendency by agents to have their own listings and show only them.
 Each agent or agency handles his or her own listings.
+But it IS possible to find an agent who is willing to work with others to show all properties on offer.
 Our realtor arranged with other agents to meet us with the keys and show us properties he thought we might like.
 This is not always the case (but becoming more so) so find an agent who will do this.
 Ours is a small town, and our agent knew everyone.
 So he could network.
 I had a person ask me recently about moving to Tuscany.
 Her plan was to come to Florence and contact a realtor there who would take her out into the Tuscan countryside and show her properties.
 This WILL NOT happen.
 Florentine agents will be focused just in Florence.
 Nowhere else.
 And they will show you just their properties.
 So, you must search in your preferred location on-line and contact agents in that area.
 A few good portal sites to try (they list for multiple agencies).
 The first one is aimed at foreigners so could be more expensive and it‘s in English.
 It only has places for sale.
 The other three have both vendita (for sale) or affitto (for rent) and are in Italian.

 https://www.gate-away.com/